 5 Tips: What You Should Know About the Science Behind Depression and Complementary Health Approaches

 Depression is a medical condition that affects about 1 in 10 adults in the United States.
 Depression can be treated with conventional medicine, including antidepressants and certain types of psychotherapy.
-For more information on depression, visit the National Institute of Mental Health's Web site.
+For more information on depression, visit the National Institute of Mental Health's website.
 Still, many people turn to complementary health approaches in addition to conventional treatment.
-Although compl
+Although complementary approaches are commonly used and readily available in the marketplace, many of these treatments have not been rigorously studied for depression.
+For this reason, it’s important that you understand the benefits and risks of these complementary approaches to make informed decisions about your health.

 Some studies suggest that omega-3 fatty acid supplements may provide a small improvement along with conventional treatment, such as antidepressants, in patients with major depressive disorder (MDD) and in depressed patients without a diagnosis of MDD.
 However, a lot of questions remain about how, or if, omega-3 supplements work in the body to produce such an effect.